YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 Note that the removal of prior generation journal files is not specific to the database/journal files indicated by the current $ydb_gbldir but the directory from where you run the ydb script.

-If you plan to use YottaDB in UTF-8 mode, set $ydb_chset to UTF-8 and LC_CTYPE to a UTF-8 locale and then run the ydb script.
+If you plan to use YottaDB in UTF-8 mode, set $gtm_chset to UTF-8 and LC_CTYPE to a UTF-8 locale and then run the ydb script.

 If you intend to use Database Encryption, set the ydb_passwd and gtmcrypt_config environment variables first and then run the ydb script.